 Local Plan review 2040

-Local Plan Issues and Options Document – consultation
+Local Plan Issues and Options Document

-We have also produced two Topic Papers on two key issues:
+For the Issues and Options consultation we also produced two Topic Papers on two key issues:

 Topic Paper 1: Brief assessment of settlement strategy options

 The Sustainability Appraisal (SA) supports the Local Plan.
 It looks at how the Local Plan can deliver environmental, economic and social objectives.

 The Scoping Report and the Objectives and Alternatives Main Report and Appendix A and Appendix B were consulted upon at the same time as the Issues and Options document.

 The Habitats Regulation Assessment (HRA) looks at whether the plan, alone, or in together with other plans or projects, is likely to have a significant effect on an international nature conservation sites (Special Protection Areas (SPA), Special Areas of Conservation (SAC) or Ramsar sites).
 The HRA was consulted upon at the same time as the Issues and Options document.

 |Evidence gathering (Reg 18)||Includes the consultation on the Issues and Options document (Jan-Feb 2020), draft Sustainability Appraisal of alternatives, Habitat Regulation Assessment, production of technical evidence||We are here|

 |Draft Plan (Reg 19)||Consultation on draft policies, potential development locations and supporting information, informed by the previous stage and further technical evidence||Under Review|

 |Publication version of the Plan||Consultation on the revised plan, changed in light of the previous stage and further evidence gathering.
 Plan and comments go to the Planning Inspector||Under Review|